jonguz6/tic-tac-toe/README.md

 Simple Tic-Tac-Toe game developed using Test Driven Development

 # Play it!
-You can play this game at https://www.pythonanywhere.com/shared_console/f55ee475-40d2-4692-8cab-e1ddfc5b10fb
+You can play this game at https://trinket.io/python3/5f4c7d810a?outputOnly=true&runOption=run

-After launching the site, type in ```python3 tic_tac_toe.py``` and press Enter